 There are around 650 former industrial sites in England preserved for public access, which allow people to appreciate, understand and enjoy our industrial heritage.

-These sites provide one of the few opportunities to understand the processes and working conditions of those who were once employed in these industries.
+These sites provide one of the few opportunities to understand the processes and working conditions of those who once worked in these industries.